joshbegley/nyt-latest/previous.md

 `With the league continuing to support the growth of flag football, Goodell says 20 million kids are playing the sport globally. `\
 https://nytimes.com/athletic/6687119/2025/10/03/flag-football-roger-goodell-professional-leagues/

-**Mets overhauling coaching staff after disappointing season**\
+**Mets overhaul coaching staff after missing playoffs: 'As a whole, we failed'**\
-`Pitching coach Jeremy Hefner and co-hitting coaches Eric Chavez and Jeremy Barnes are among the coaches who will not return.`\
+`Pitching coach Jeremy Hefner and co-hitting coaches Eric Chavez and Jeremy Barnes are among the coaches who will not return to New York.`\
 https://nytimes.com/athletic/6687258/2025/10/03/mets-coaching-staff-overhaul-mlb/

 **Body Camera Video Shows Police Confronting Michigan Church Gunman**\